carehart/kubernetes-marketplace/ghost/post_install.md

 ## Create Admin User

-By default Ghost does not create Admin user during the installation process.
+By default, Ghost does not create Admin user during the installation process.
 In order to access your Ghost Dashboard you will need to create your Ghost Admin user first.
 This can be done right after your installation process via your browser.

-To access your Ghost registration page simply access your Ghost installation via your browser using the following URL: `http://ghost.YOUR_CLUSTER_ID.k8s.civo.com`, after that follow step below :
+To access your Ghost registration page simply access your Ghost installation via your browser using the following URL: `http://ghost.YOUR_CLUSTER_ID.k8s.civo.com/ghost`, after that follow step below :

 * Click `Create your account` button.
 * Input your site title, username, email address and desired password ( at least 10 characters ).